johnwargo/johnwargo-static-11ty/src/posts/2013/chargecard-smartphone-charger.md

 It's a little pricy at $25, but well worth it when you consider how small and useful it is.

 For those devices that don't use a standard micro USB connector (that would pretty much only be iOS devices, too bad) the ChardgeCard folks also make a ChargeCard for those devices as well.
 It's not their fault, but if you carry both an Android and iOS device, you'll need to carry two ChargeCards with you in order to be able to charge both.
 Fortunately they're very small, so carrying two of them still takes up less room than a single, traditional USB cable.

-Check them out when you get a chance: www.chargecardproject.com.